 Assignments are due at the beginning of the class on the due date listed.
+Late assignments (within 24 hours) will be penalized with a 10% deduction of the final paper grade.
+Assignments submitted beyond 24 hours of the due date will not be accepted.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.